ericholscher/ericholscher.com/site/blog/drafts/code-conduct-organizers-perspective.rst

 As the conference came closer though, it became really valuable for me as an organizer in another way.
 It was one aspect of the conference that I didn't have to worry about.
-Something bad might happen,
-but you can't remove that possibility from existing.
+An event that violates our Code of Conduct might happen, but you can't remove that possibility from existing.
-However,
-if something bad did happen,
+If anything did happen,
-we had a plan.
-I felt prepared to deal with any issues.
+I felt prepared to deal with it.
 This was much easier thanks this `amazing document`_ from the Geek Feminism Wiki, which provides an example internal policy to follow.

 The Code of Conduct also gave us a leg to stand on if there were any issues.
-Someone couldn't complain about being reprimanded or expelled from the conference by pleading ignorance.
+If we had to repremand or expel someone, they couldn't claim ignorance of the policy.
-We mentioned the Code of Conduct on speaker signups, on the website, and in the opening address to the conference.
+We mentioned the Code of Conduct on conference signup, on the website, and in the opening address to the conference.

 Conclusion
 ----------